dejimenez21/DDD.Foundation/Readme.md

 ### Domain
 - `Entity`: An abstract base class for DDD entities with a unique identifier of type `Guid`.
+- `ValueObject`: An abstract base class for DDD value objects.
+It overrides `Equals`, `GetHashCode`, and operators for correct equality comparison.
 - `Enumeration`: An abstract base class for creating enumeration classes that allow you to handle enumerated values in a DDD context.

 ### Results